rockphotog/gpx-poi-tool/README.md

 - 📷 **Scenic Areas** (magenta camera icons)
 - 🏖️ **Beaches** (yellow beach icons)

-Each POI includes rich information balloons with descriptions, coordinates, elevation data, and clickable links to ut.no pages.
+Each POI includes rich information balloons with descriptions, coordinates, elevation data, and clickable links.

 > 💡 **Try it yourself**: Download [example-google-earth.kml](example-google-earth.kml) and open it in Google Earth to see the DNT cabin collection in action!